 Refer to Twitter's official documentation to see all available endpoints from the Twitter Ads API.

-Authorize Connection to Twitter
+Authorize Connection to X (Twitter)

 To authorize this service, use OAuth 2.0 to share specific data with Dataddo while keeping usernames, passwords, and other information private.

-1. On the Authorizers page, click on Authorize New Service and select your service.
+- On the Authorizers page, click on Authorize New Service and select your service.

-2. Follow the on-screen prompts to grant Dataddo the necessary permissions to access and retrieve your data.
+- Follow the on-screen prompts to grant Dataddo the necessary permissions to access and retrieve your data.

-3. [Optional] Once your authorizer is created, click on it to change the label for easier identification.
+- [Optional] Once your authorizer is created, click on it to change the label for easier identification.

 Ensure that the account you're granting access to holds at least admin-level permissions.
+If necessary, assign a team member with the required permissions with the authorizer role to authenticate the service for you.

 For more information, see our article on authorizers.

-1. On the Sources page, click on the Create Source button and select the connector from the list.
+- On the Sources page, click on the Create Source button.

 Click on Add new Account at the bottom of the drop-down and follow the on-screen prompts.
 You can also go to the Authorizers tab and click on Add New Service.

-6. Preview your data by clicking on the Test Data button in the top right corner.
-You can adjust the date range for a more specific time frame.
+- In the top-right corner, click Test Data button to preview extracted data.
+Adjust the date range for a more specific time frame.

-7. Click on Save and congratulations, your new data source is ready!
+- Click on Save and congratulations, your new data source is ready!

 Limitations